 After seeing the success of Bugaboo Runner and Baby Orbit O2, Quinny also decided to make a stylish reversible seat jogger.
-Unfortunately, I don’t have the name for this model, but I know it’s a fixed-wheel jogger with a reversible seat.
-I’ve also heard that it might be using Quinny Moodd frame.
+Unfortunately, I don’t have the name of this model, but I know it’s a fixed-wheel jogger with a reversible seat.
+I’ve also heard that it might be using the Quinny Moodd frame.

 The seat has the same recline positions in both modes and can accommodate a child from birth up to 50 lbs.
-It also features hand brake, large canopy with a pop-out sunvisor, telescoping handle bar, adjustable leg rest, all-wheel suspension, and a padded 5-point harness.
+It also features a hand brake, a large canopy with a pop-out sunvisor, a telescoping handlebar, adjustable leg rest, an all-wheel suspension, and a padded 5-point harness.

 I found a quick video overview.
 The quality is not the best, but at least you can see how it reclines and folds.